wml-frc/CJ-Vision/docs/gettingStarted.md

 #### Structure
 - CJ-Vision uses a directory structure where the program you build is seperated from the main library.

-- The build will fail unless the either detects the `Coproc` directory.
-Or it was build using `./gradlew build -PdebugMode` which uses it's own logic for debugging and testing
+- The build will fail unless the program either detects the `Coproc` directory.
+Or it was built using `./gradlew build -PdebugMode` which uses it's own logic for debugging and testing

 - The directory structure should look like the following